Stocks rebound on Wall Street as S&P 500 nears record again

-The benchmark index was up 1.3% in morning trading and on pace for its eighth gain in nine days.
-It pulled within 0.3% of its record, set in February when the coronavirus seemed like only a far-away worry for Wall Street.
+The benchmark index was up 1.3% in midday trading and on pace for its eighth gain in nine days.
+It pulled within 0.3% of its record, which was set in February when the coronavirus seemed like only a far-away worry for Wall Street.

 The lift followed up on gains for stocks across Europe and much of Asia, while Treasury yields continued their sharp rally after a report on inflation came in higher than expected for the second straight day.